William Zorach

 William Zorach (February 28, 1889 – November 15, 1966) was an American sculptor, painter, printmaker, and writer.
-He won the Logan Medal of the arts.
-He is notable for being at the forefront of American artists embracing cubism, as well as for his sculpture.
+He won the Logan Medal of the Arts in 1927.
+He was at the forefront of American artists embracing cubism.

-He is the husband of Marguerite Thompson Zorach and father of Dahlov Ipcar, both artists in their own right.
+He was the husband of Marguerite Thompson Zorach and father of Dahlov Ipcar, both artists in their own right.

 Early life

-Zorach Gorfinkel was born in 1889 into a Lithuanian Jewish family, the son of a barge owner, in Jurbarkas (Eurburg) in Lithuania (then a part of the Russian Empire) As the eighth of ten children, Zorach (then his given name) emigrated with his family to the United States in 1894.
+Zorach Gorfinkel was born in 1889 into a Lithuanian Jewish family, the son of a barge owner, in Jurbarkas (Eurburg) in Lithuania (then a part of the Russian Empire).
+As the eighth of ten children, Zorach (then his given name) emigrated with his family to the United States in 1894.
 They settled in Cleveland, Ohio under the name "Finkelstein".
 In school, his first name was changed to "William" by a teacher.
 Zorach stayed in Ohio for almost 15 years pursuing his artistic endeavors.
 He apprenticed with a lithographer as a teenager and went on to study painting with Henry G. Keller in night school at the Cleveland School of Art from 1905 to 1907.
 In 1908, Zorach moved to New York in enroll in the National Academy of Design.
 In 1910, Zorach moved to Paris with Cleveland artist and lithographer, Elmer Brubeck, to continue his artistic training at the La Palette art school.